-With this year’s COVID-19 pandemic and food shortages in the grocery stores, I had high hopes for my vegetable garden this year.
+With the 2020 COVID-19 pandemic and food shortages in the grocery stores, I had high hopes for my vegetable garden.
 Plans were to double its size, and plant it heavily with lots of different crops that I could preserve by canning, freezing and dehydrating.
-My garden would become my own little urban prepper’s stockpile of plentiful organically-grown food – right in my own backyard – with more than enough to share with family and neighbours!
+My garden would become my own little urban homesteader prepping stockpile of plentiful organically-grown food – right in my own backyard – with more than enough to share with family and neighbours!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.